microsoft/Dynamics365Commerce.InStore/src/StoreCommerceSamples/Solutions/GasStationSample/README.md

 # Gas Station Pump Control Sample
 ## Overview
 This sample showcases a sample where the Store Commerce App is extended to support common gas station scenarios.
 This sample extends the Store Commerce header to add a custom item that will provide users with information about the gas pump statuses on all views.
 The sample also adds a new view to display the complete status information for all gas pumps in the station.
+The view is divided into two pivot sections: Active pumps and Out of service pumps.
 This view is reached by clicking the header extension and can be used to control the pumps and add gasoline to the cart.
 To simulate a customer pumping gas the sample adds an extension command to the SimpleProductDetailsView that is displayed when the details page is shown for a gasoline product.

 ![Demo](./Demo.gif)